loujr/loujr/README.md

 ### Hi there 👋 I'm Lou!
 I Build Tech Stuff and Write About It. ☠️

 Welcome to my GitHub Profile.
-I am a Technical Editor for the customer marketing team.
+I am a Technical Editor for the Customer Marketing team.
 This means I work with our customers and find out how they use GitHub so that we can better understand and adapt our platform to better suit their needs.
 As a Hubber, I work with some pretty amazing people.

 #### README for loujr